New Hanover County DUI Guide

 Critical Deadlines

-- Court Appearance: Your court date will be listed on your release paperwork.
-Missing this date can result in an Order for Arrest.
+• Court Appearance Dates: Your initial court date will be listed on your release paperwork.
+Missing this date can result in a failure to appear charge and a warrant for your arrest.

 DUI Enforcement in New Hanover County